Cigarette: Factors in biodegradation

 The duration of the biodegradation process is cited as taking as little as one month to as long as 15 years or more, depending on the environmental conditions.
 The major factor that affects the biodegradation duration is the availability of acetylesterase and cellulase enzymes.
 Without these enzymes, biodegradation only occurs through chemical hydrolysis and stops there.
-Temperature is another major factor, if the organisms that contain the enzymes are too cold to grow, then biodegradation is severely hindered.
+Temperature is another major factor: if the organisms that contain the enzymes are too cold to grow, then biodegradation is severely hindered.
 Availability of oxygen in the environment also affects the degradation.
 Cellulose acetate is degraded within 2–3 weeks under aerobic assay systems of in vitro enrichment cultivation techniques and an activated sludge wastewater treatment system.
 It is degraded within 14 weeks under anaerobic conditions of incubation with special cultures of fungi.
-Ideal conditions were used for the degradation (i.e. right temperature, and available organisms to provide the enzymes).
-Thus, filters last longer in places with low oxygen concentration (ex. swamps and bogs).
-Overall, the biodegraditon process of cellulose acetate is not an instantaneous process.
+Ideal conditions were used for the degradation (i.e., a suitable temperature, and available organisms to provide the enzymes).
+Thus, filters last longer in places with low oxygen concentration, such as swamps and bogs.
+Overall, the biodegradation process of cellulose acetate is not an instantaneous process.